CatherineKiiru/url-shortening-website/README.md

 - View the optimal layout for the site depending on their device's screen size
 - Shorten any valid URL
-- See a list of their shortened links, even after refreshing the browser

 ### Screenshot